Muennighoff/ytclipcc/README.md

 ## Youtube Clip CCs

 Quickly generate closed captions for youtube clips.
-This simple repo makes use of Facebooks Wav2Vec model to generate English Subtitles / Captions for a YT Clip.
+This simple repo makes use of Facebooks Wav2Vec2 model to generate English Subtitles / Captions for a YT Clip.
+The notebook is now also part of huggingface's community notebooks and can be found here: https://huggingface.co/transformers/master/community.html#community-notebooks

 ## Usage